Healthy people equals healthy business

 Beware business does affect your eating habits

-According to a new British survey, the majority of people are likely to let their diets slide at lunch when they encounter on-the-job stressors.
-77% percent of the 2,000 British adults polled claimed their mood was definitely a factor in their lunch decisions during the work week.
-Half said they ate “super-healthy” when they experienced smooth sailing, but 54% said their lunch choices went the way of pizza and burgers when they had a stressful day.
+According to a new British survey, most people are likely to let their diets slide at lunch when they encounter on-the-job stressors.
+However, 77% of the 2,000 British adults polled claimed their mood was definitely a factor in their lunch decisions during the workweek.
+Half said they ate “super-healthy” when they experienced smooth sailing, but 54% said their lunch choices went to pizza and burgers when they had a stressful day.

 On top of that, a bad day on the job was the most popular excuse to indulge in comfort food, with 72% claiming to do just that.
-I know from experience that when I am under stress I am always looking for something to eat.
-Being a diabetic doesn’t help either as you are always feeling hungry.
+I know from experience that when I am under stress, I am always looking for something to eat.
+But, of course, being a diabetic doesn’t help either, as you are always feeling hungry.
 This means you need to be very disciplined and regular with your normal meals.

 - You will feel a hundred times worse trying to function on the fast food over healthy food.